 This output confirms that UFW is active and will start automatically when your Debian server is rebooted.

-Create a Backup of Fail2ban Settings
+Create a Safe Backup of Fail2Ban Configuration

 Create a Backup Configuration File (jail.local)